japila-books/spark-structured-streaming-internals/docs/logical-operators/StreamingExecutionRelation.md

 # StreamingExecutionRelation Leaf Logical Operator

-`StreamingExecutionRelation` is a leaf logical operator (i.e. `LogicalPlan`) that represents a [streaming source](../Source.md) in the logical query plan of a streaming `Dataset`.
+`StreamingExecutionRelation` is a leaf logical operator ([Spark SQL]({{ book.spark_sql }}/logical-operators/LeafNode)) that represents a [streaming source](../Source.md) in the logical query plan of a streaming query.

-The main use of `StreamingExecutionRelation` logical operator is to be a "placeholder" in a logical query plan that will be replaced with the real relation (with new data that has arrived since the last batch) or an empty `LocalRelation` when `StreamExecution` is requested to <<MicroBatchExecution.md#runBatch-newBatchesPlan, transforming logical plan to include the Sources and MicroBatchReaders with new data>>.
+The main use of `StreamingExecutionRelation` logical operator is to be a "placeholder" in a logical query plan that will be replaced with the real relation (with new data that has arrived since the last batch) or an empty `LocalRelation` when `StreamExecution` is requested to [transforming logical plan to include the Sources and MicroBatchReaders with new data](../MicroBatchExecution.md#runBatch-newBatchesPlan).

-`StreamingExecutionRelation` is <<creating-instance, created>> for a [StreamingRelation](StreamingRelation.md) in [analyzed logical query plan](../StreamExecution.md#analyzedPlan) (that is the execution representation of a streaming Dataset).

 !!! note
-    Right after `StreamExecution` MicroBatchExecution.md#runStream-initializing-sources[has started running streaming batches] it initializes the streaming sources by transforming the analyzed logical plan of the streaming Dataset so that every [StreamingRelation](StreamingRelation.md) logical operator is replaced by the corresponding `StreamingExecutionRelation`.
+    Right after `StreamExecution` [has started running streaming batches](../MicroBatchExecution.md#runStream-initializing-sources) it initializes the streaming sources by transforming the analyzed logical plan of the streaming query so that every [StreamingRelation](StreamingRelation.md) logical operator is replaced by the corresponding `StreamingExecutionRelation`.

 ![StreamingExecutionRelation Represents Streaming Source At Execution](../images/StreamingExecutionRelation.png)